 Group Internal Audit reports functionally directly to the Chair of the Audit Committee, but administratively to the CFO.
-Meetings between internal audit and the statutory auditor take place regularly.
+Meetings between Group Internal Audit and the statutory auditor take place regularly.
 They are used to prepare for the meetings of the Audit Committee, to review the interim and final reports of the statutory auditor, and to plan and coordinate internal and external audits.
 Group companies are audited by Group Internal Audit based on an audit plan that is approved by the Audit Committee.
 Depending on the risk category, such audits are carried out on a rotational basis either annually or every second, third or fourth year.
-Group Internal Audit carried out 48 audits in the year under review.
+Group Internal Audit carried out 36 audits in the year under review.
 One of the focal points is the Internal Control System (ICS).
 The results of each audit are discussed in detail with the companies and (where necessary) the divisions concerned, and key measures are agreed upon.
 The Chairman of the Board of Directors, the members of the Audit Committee, the CEO, the CFO, the Group General Counsel as well as the respective Division President and other line managers of the audited entity receive a copy of the audit report.
 Significant findings and recommendations are also presented to and discussed with the Executive Committee and the Group General Counsel during the monthly Executive Committee meetings.
-Twice a year, the divisions present the status of key measures agreed on.
 A follow-up process is in place for all group internal audits, which allows efficient and effective monitoring of how the improvement measures are being implemented.
 Each year, the Head of Group Internal Audit compiles a report summarizing activities and results.
 This report is distributed to members of the Board of Directors and the members of the Executive Committee, and it is presented to the Executive Committee and the Audit Committee.
 It is discussed in both committees and, thereafter, reported to the Board of Directors.